 You may have seen the great diagram put forward by Jakob Nielsen to show the diminishing returns of testing with more than five users.

 You don’t need high numbers of users to identify usability problems.
-Don’t confuse usability research with other types of market research.
+Don’t confuse user research or usability testing with other types of market research.
 If you want to gauge opinions about competing brands, then five people isn’t anywhere near enough.
 But if you want to identify barriers to purchasing on your website five users is usually enough.

 So, are you convinced?
 Are five users enough?